 2. To gain visibility to the unknown.

 Industry professionals are smart!
-Our intuition often guides us when making key decisions, however data is useful in proving our instincts right.
-Actionable insights add clarity to the unknown which will support or challenge a theory, both of which are invaluable in decision-making.
+Our intuition often guides us when making key decisions, however, data is useful in proving our instincts right.
+Actionable insights add clarity to the unknown which will support or challenge theory, both of which are invaluable in decision-making.

 3. To reduce risk.

 Why is it that an employee cannot purchase a stapler without following certain protocols, but they can enter into a hotel contract for a meeting with little or no scrutiny?
 Often, people tasked with planning meetings and events in an organization are not meeting professionals, but rather meeting planning is a part of their job responsibilities.
 As such, they are not experts in understanding and negotiating the terms of a meeting contract and sign agreements that may not support the best interests of their company.
 This practice exposes both the individual signing the agreement as well as the organization to risk should an issue arise with the contract, or in the event that the meeting cancels and penalties are assessed.
 There are also terms that, if not properly addressed or omitted, could jeopardize the safety or well-being of attendees of that meeting.
 Having historical bid data or analytics that identify suppliers with whom it’s safe to do business, or to support professional procurement practices, can reduce or eliminate this risk altogether.